Ghost Pepper Jelly

-jars of homemade ghost pepper jelly
+jars of red hot pepper jelly on a marble table.

 A Ghost Pepper clocks in at about 1,000,000 Scoville heat units.
 Scoville is the scale for measuring the heat in a hot pepper.
 As a reference point, jalapenos usually rate about 1,000-20,000 Scoville units.